cpetrich/dvd-menu-game/README.md

 ![Screenshot of menu titled "innstillinger"](/assets/view_toggle_640px.png)

 ## Known Limitations
 The game does not disable buttons that should not be pushed.
-For example, one can bring the game into an undefined state by pushing the "skip chapter" button.
+For example, one can bring the game into an undefined state by pushing the "skip chapter" button too many times.
 Strange behavior or a blue screen with the words "eject disc" are signs that the game is in an undefined state.
 The best way to get the game back into a defined state is by ejecting the DVD and re-inserting it.

 ## If it looks odd on a conventional TV